-Tags are used in Totango to automatically highlight important insights about accounts and users.
+Tags are used to automatically highlight important insights about accounts and users and play an important role in triggering automation like SuccessPlays and Campaigns.

-For example, if an end-user is highly active with your web-application on a daily basis, Totango can tag it as a "power-user".
-Team members can then easily identify power-users when reviewing a user's profile or searching through the user-base on Totango.
+For example, if an end-user is highly active with your mobile application on a daily basis, Totango can tag this end-user as a "mobile-power-user".
+Team members can then easily identify mobile power-users when reviewing a user's profile or searching through the user-base on Totango.
+Furthermore, these automatically detected users are the best audience for your next mobile experience survey.

 Creating a Tag